awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-edit-static-routes.md

 # Editing static routes for a Site\-to\-Site VPN connection<a name="vpn-edit-static-routes"></a>

-For a Site\-to\-Site VPN connection that's configured for static routing, you can add, modify, or remove the static routes for your VPN configuration\.
+For a Site\-to\-Site VPN connection on a virtual private gateway that's configured for static routing, you can add, modify, or remove the static routes for your VPN configuration\.

 **To add, modify, or remove a static route**